awithey/neo2pg/README.md

 # neo2pg
-Copy Neo4j nodes to a PostgreSQL database

-# DO NOT USE THIS! (yet)

-This is very much a work in progress.

-When it's usable, I''l change the README.md :-)
+I inteded this to write form Neo4j to PostgreSQL, but for now I'm content with output to CSV and then importing to PG.

+neo2csv.py copy all Neo4j nodes and relationships to separate CSV files (one for each node label and relationship label).

-This requires a [Neo4j link](http://neo4j.com/download/) database AND a [PostgreSQL link](http://www.postgresql.org/download/) database.
+This requires a [Neo4j link](http://neo4j.com/download/) database.

 Dependancies:
 py2neo
 	pip install py2neo

+Usage:
+    Edit neo2csv.py, add relavant config values (TODO: Make these parameters :-) run neo2csv.py